postmodern/combinatorics.rb/README.md

 A collection of modules and methods for performing [Combinatoric](http://en.wikipedia.org/wiki/Combinatoric) calculations.
-Methods are defined to compute power sets, cartesian products, permutations, combinations, and derangements.
+Methods are defined to compute power sets, Cartesian products, permutations, combinations, and derangements.

 Note: this includes k-combinations and k-permutations, i.e. only generating